camohub/paginator/README.md

 1. Route parameters - route paremeters without page parameter.
 Page param will be merged in template.
 Default is [].
 2. pageParam - the name of the route parameter which represents the page.
 Default is "page".
 Packege will look for `$request->route()->parameter($pageParam)` or `$request->query($pageParam)`
-3. perPage - items per page
+3. perPage - items per page.
+Default is 15.
-4. sideItemsCount - the number it items around the current page in paginator.
+4. sideItemsCount - the number of items around the current page in paginator.
 It is ekvivalent of Laravel native ->onEachSide() paginator method.
+Default is 3.

 You can override the whole paginator with simple MyPaginator extends Paginator and also publish the template files and rewrites it.